Lesson 20: Early Beginner Review

 - Joy to the World

 - A scale dressed as a melody.
-Dotted rhythms and shape.
+Shape every descent.

 In G major